fryderyk1991/Kanban-Board/README.md

 This is a simple implementation of a Kanban Board, a tool that helps visualize and manage work.
 Originally it was first created in Toyota automotive, but nowadays it's widely used in software development.

 A Kanban Board is usually made of 3 columns - TO DO, IN PROGRESS and COMPLETED.
-In my case in task container on the top is the name of the task and under line u can see the author of current task.
-Every column has a limit of tasks like it should be.
+In case of this project, there is a name of the task above the line and you can see the author of current task.
+Every column has a limit of tasks, according to Kanban methodology.
-I created my own hook here - useStorage, that is responsible for save data to localStorage.
+I created my own hook here - useStorage, that is responsible for saving data to localStorage.
 ## 💡 Technologies
 <div > <img width="50" src="https://user-images.githubusercontent.com/25181517/192158954-f88b5814-d510-4564-b285-dff7d6400dad.png" alt="HTML" title="HTML"/> <img width="50" src="https://user-images.githubusercontent.com/25181517/183898674-75a4a1b1-f960-4ea9-abcb-637170a00a75.png" alt="CSS" title="CSS"/> <img width="50" src="https://user-images.githubusercontent.com/25181517/117447155-6a868a00-af3d-11eb-9cfe-245df15c9f3f.png" alt="JavaScript" title="JavaScript"/> <img width="50" src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" alt="React" title="React"/> </div>